brianmay/robotica-rust/README.md

 ## Getting started

-Sample code in the `brian-node-rust` directory.
+Sample code in the `brian-backend` directory.

-Sample helm chart in my helm report (see [instructions](https://github.com/brianmay/charts/) called `brian-node-rust`, note that is specific to my example, and requires the code implement a simple HTTP server for health checks.
-Various [values](https://github.com/brianmay/charts/blob/main/charts/brian-node-rust/values.yaml) need to be set.
-The image repository and tag can be overridden.

 ## Rationale